C130 wing replacement delivery at Ramstein

 |Downloads:

-This work, C130 wing replacement delivery at Ramstein, by SrA Jared Lovett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, C130 wing replacement delivery at Ramstein [Image 7 of 7], by SrA Jared Lovett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.